 Business Made Simple

 Business Made Simple is a StoryBrand property.
-So naturally, the site abides by StoryBrand’s recommendations.
+Naturally, the site adheres to StoryBrand’s recommendations.

 Here are the three simple steps that culminate in growing your business.